terryaney/Extensibility.ExcelDNA.Sample/Readme.md

 #### Read and Monitor `appsettings.json` File

 This was probably the trickiest part of the process.
 As Excel-DNA documentation has stated, it does not want to include Dependency Injection into the project.
 This means that the `IConfiguration` interface is not available by default.
 To get around this, I used the `Microsoft.Extensions.Configuration` package (and couple others) to read the `appsettings.json` file directly.
 This strongly typed settings class is a singleton and is accessed throughout the add-in via `AddIn.Settings`.

+Note: See [ExcelRna.Extensions.Hosting](https://github.com/altso/ExcelRna.Extensions.Hosting) for what seems like a possible solution for Dependency Injection in Excel-DNA.
+The project looks very promising, but I wanted to try and only use Excel-DNA for this project until Dependency Injection was a requirement.

 To monitor for changes (since `IOptionsSnapshot<T>` pattern is not available), I used a `FileSystemWatcher` to monitor the `appsettings.json` file for changes.
 When a change is detected, the settings are reloaded (with a little protection against multiple notifications).